TxtDot/dalet/specification/daletl.md

 ## Daletl

-Daletl is data representation for Dalet interfaces.
-[DaletPack](./daletpack.md) serializes/deserializes into Daletl.
+Daletl is data representation of serialized/deserialized [DaletPack](./daletpack.md).

 Daletl must be serialized as [DaletPack](./daletpack.md).
 All data transfer between server and client is done in this format.